Named Scholarships

 The COPi Cup Scholar embodies the traits of competition, camaraderie, and charity.
 This scholar plays the game as a competitor, but also enjoys the social aspects.
 He or she demonstrates a significant dedication to charity through both golf and in his or her community.

-Deb Long Scholar
+Deb Long Scholarship

 This scholarship is named in honor of SCGA team member, life-long golfer, and advocate for women and girls in golf, Deb Long.
 This scholar is a female of need who will honor Deb’s memory by pursing higher education with the intent to give back to her community.
 She will have a passion not only for her golf game but for the game of golf and aspire to lead others.